IversonLeizke/Javascript/README.md

 1. Just a simple js file exemple
 2. An example how strict mode helps to highlight some mistakes
+3. How to solve problems following an framework to find the solution

 **Coding challenges:**